Universal stability of coherently diffusive 1D systems with respect to decoherence: The HHAA Model

-\paragraph*{Model and Methods.} The HHAA model\cite{AuAd80,WePa84,DoCa19}, Fig.~\ref{fig:LET:intro}a, describes a linear chain with hopping amplitude \(J\) among sites $\ket{n}$ at distance $a$ modulated by a local potential $\varepsilon_n$, according to the Hamiltonian:
+The HHAA model~\cite{AuAd80}, Fig.~\ref{fig:LET:intro}a, describes a linear chain with hopping amplitude \(J\) among sites $\ket{n}$ at distance $a$ modulated by a local potential $\varepsilon_n$, according to the Hamiltonian:

 where $\varepsilon_n=W\cos(2\pi q na+\theta)$, $q=q_g={(\sqrt{5}-1)}/{2a}$ and $0<\theta<2\pi$ is a random phase over which we average in numerical simulations.
-Other values of $q$ are discussed in the SM~\cite{supp} Sec.~\ref{sup:ChangeQ}.
-Contrary to the Anderson 1D model, the HHAA model presents a phase transition as the eigenstates are extended for $0\leq W<2J$ and localized for $W>2J$\cite{AuAd80,WePa84}.
-A notable trait is that the MIT occurs exactly for $W=2J$ in the whole spectrum and that all eigenstates have the same localization length $2\xi=a/\ln[W/{2J}]$~\cite{AuAd80,Sok85} for $W>2J$.
+Other values of $q$ are discussed in the Appendix~\ref{sup:ChangeQ}.
+Contrary to the Anderson 1D model, the HHAA model presents a phase transition as the eigenstates are extended for $0\leq W<2J$ and localized for $W>2J$~\cite{AuAd80}.
+A notable trait is that the MIT occurs exactly at $W=2J$ in the whole spectrum and that all eigenstates have the same localization length $2\xi=a/\ln[W/{2J}]$ for $W>2J$.